REVEALED | Dundalk Democrat Louth GAA club championship team of the week, in association with the Louth and Proud Podcast

 The Democrat has teamed up with the Louth and Proud Podcast for the club championships, with a view to picking a team of the week following every round of games.

-Here’s the week two inclusions, spanning all three grades and 10 clubs.
+Here’s the week three inclusions, spanning all three grades and 10 clubs.

 8 Tommy Durnin (Westerns)